Provable Meta-Learning with Low-Rank Adaptations: Introduction

-These works propose some kind of meta-learning or multi-task objective and show empirical gains over standard retraining strategies on natural language datasets, yet none explain when standard retraining is insufficient relative to meta-learning and multi-task approaches, how many tasks are needed to learn a rich representation, and how to best adapt to tasks unseen in the training stage.

 Lastly, although we focus on LoRA, different PEFT methods have been proposed, including variants of LoRA \citep{liu:2024:dora,dettmers:2023:qlora,zhang:2023:adaptive} and architecture adaptations \citep{houlsby:2019:adapters} among others.
-Further, recent works have begun analyzing theoretical aspects of LoRA in the fine-tuning stage \citep{jang:2024:lti,zeng:2023:tep}.
-These works have started advancing the theory of LoRA, but they explore orthogonal directions to the analysis of meta-learning infused with LoRA.
-We include an extended discussion of these works in Appendix \ref{app:rw_lora}.
+Further, recent works have analyzed the theoretical aspects of LoRA in the fine-tuning stage \citep{jang:2024:lti,zeng:2023:tep}, but they explored orthogonal directions to the analysis of LoRA-based meta-learning during retraining.
+Extended discussion of these prior works is in Appendix \ref{app:rw_lora}.